-Nick Boles' speech Nick Boles, Conservative MP for Grantham and Stanford, was diagnosed with non Hodgkin lymphoma in 2007 and experienced a relapse almost a decade later.
-Mr Boles became the first person to undergo a stem cell transplant as an outpatient in the Leukaemia UK Ambulatory Care Unit at King’s College Hospital in London last year.
-He recently returned to King’s as guest of honour to officially open the unit.
-Here is an edited extract of his speech: It is now 15 months since I had that stem cell transplant, sitting in the middle chair in the row looking out over the railway tracks to Ruskin Park where I regularly walk my dog.
+Nick Boles' Ambulatory Care Unit opening speech Nick Boles, Conservative MP for Grantham and Stanford, was diagnosed with non-Hodgkin lymphoma in 2007 and experienced a relapse almost a decade later.
+He was the first person to undergo a stem cell transplant as an outpatient in the Leukaemia UK Ambulatory Care Unit at King’s College Hospital in London, and was invited to officially open the unit.
+Here is an extract of his speech It is now 15 months since I had that stem cell transplant, sitting in the middle chair in the row looking out over the railway tracks to Ruskin Park where I regularly walk my dog.
 No apology is required for the fact that I was the first patient!
-I bullied Orla [lead nurse, haematology] for months to be the guinea pig for the ambulatory care unit.
-What I realised with this second batch which was so much more aggressive and more serious than the first batch of non Hodgkin lymphoma, was that having a disease and dealing with a disease is quite like having a job.
+I bullied Orla [lead nurse, haematology] for months to be the guinea pig for the Ambulatory Care unit.
+What I realised with this second batch, which was so much more aggressive and serious than the first batch of non-Hodgkin lymphoma, was that having a disease and dealing with a disease is quite like having a job.
 I certainly felt that my relationship with King’s was quite like my relationship with the House of Commons now.
-It was not every day that I came here, but it was pretty near every day that I came here and it felt like a commute.
+It was not every day that I came here, but it was pretty near every day and it felt like a commute.
 It would take the best part of the day – maybe not as many hours as voting on Brexit – but it certainly would take the best part of the day.
 But the key thing is at the end of the day for me - and I was so lucky and so few patients have this good fortune - I got to go home because I live 20 minutes’ walk away.
 What I realised was that I could cope with having this ‘job’ called cancer and treatment and recovery, but what I could not cope with was having King’s College Hospital as my home.
 I had a complete horror of this idea that I was going to possibly be in here for four weeks, living, eating the hospital food.
 I had a complete horror of that sentence, which is what I felt it would be.
 And it just seemed to me so obvious that I should be allowed to go home and sleep in my own bed.
 I think it made a very significant difference to my mental health while I was going through that treatment.
-There are innovations which are very high tech and there are innovations which have resulted from years and years of research but actually the innovations that provide care in a setting and in a way and at a rhythm that suits patients’ lives are just as important and I suspect just as impactful on the outcomes.
+There are innovations which are very high tech and there are innovations which have resulted from years and years of research, but actually the innovations that provide care in a setting and in a way and at a rhythm that suits patients’ lives are just as important and I suspect just as impactful on the outcomes.
 Thank you for letting me be the guinea pig.
 There’s something about King’s where everybody has a smile on their face, everybody has warmth in their heart and it’s a place where at the most difficult times in your life, it’s a place that actually cheers you up.
 I couldn’t be happier to be here supporting you.